 While visiting Oxford, check out:

 - Architectural highlights: Magdalen College and deer park, St. Mary’s Cathedral, New College and Christ Church College (where Harry Potter was filmed).
 Even just walking through Christ Church Meadow was super-pretty (and free!).

-- Museums: Ashmolean Museum (Beaumont St), which is known for its art and antiquities collections including Egympitan mummies.
+- Museums: Ashmolean Museum, which is known for its art and antiquities collections including Egyptian mummies.

-- Food and a pint: The Lamb and Flag (12 St Giles; often visited by C.S Lewis, who wrote Chronicles of Narnia) or the teeny-tiny Bear Inn & Pub (6 Alfred St) that we stumbled in Oxford’s narrow alleys.
+- Food and a pint: The Lamb and Flag (often visited by C.S Lewis, who wrote Chronicles of Narnia) or the teeny-tiny Bear Inn & Pub that we stumbled in Oxford’s narrow alleys.